 Many successful food businesses chose to sell food products at markets in the early days!
 It is a great way of testing out the idea of running your own food business.
 It’s a cheap and highly-effective way of dipping your toes in the water; allowing you to test out your ideas on the public, gain feedback on your product range, and promote your business for any future plans you may have.
-This article will briefly take you through how to sell your food products at a market
+This article will briefly take you through how to sell your food products at markets

 Follow Regulations At Markets